easybuilders/easybuild-tutorial/docs/practical_information/README.md

 You should have received an email with connection information if you have registered in time for this tutorial.

-***If you did not register and would still like to use AWS Cloud9 for this tutorial, please contact the tutorial organisers via Slack.***
+***If you did not register and would still like to use AWS Cloud9 for this tutorial, or you have not received the email with the connection information, please contact the tutorial organisers via Slack.***

 ### Prepared container image